-Lockdown measures in the UK have affected many people's lives.
+One year of reduced social contact has affected many people's lives.
 But some people needed to adapt their lives more than others.
-Pearl is 86 and living with dementia.
-Her daughter, Enomwoyi, shares how the pandemic has greatly impacted their family.
+Pearl is 87 and living with dementia.
+As we mark Coronavirus Action Day, Pearl's daughter, Enomwoyi, shares how the past year has greatly impacted their family.

 Enomwoyi lives with her mother, Pearl, who has Alzheimer's disease.
-Also in the family home is Enomwoyi's husband, children, and grandchild.
+Also in the family home is Enomwoyi's husband, children, and two grandchildren.

 Before coronavirus first reached the UK, carers would come three times a day to help with Pearl’s care.

-These visits stopped suddenly when lockdown measures were announced in March.
+These visits stopped suddenly when lockdown measures were announced last March.
 This left Enomwoyi and the rest of the family to carry out all of Pearl’s daily care.

 'We had several phone calls from different agencies saying they would not be able to come to the house, and then we were left to get on with it.'